mjaschen/phpgeo/README.md

 #### Simplifying a polyline

-Polylines can be simplified to save storage space.
+Polylines can be simplified to save storage space or bandwidth.
 Simplification is done with the [Ramer–Douglas–Peucker algorithm](https://en.wikipedia.org/wiki/Ramer–Douglas–Peucker_algorithm) (AKA Douglas-Peucker algorithm).

 ```php
 <?php